Free Solar Panels UK & Rent-a-Roof: What These Offers Actually Mean

 Are free solar panel schemes legitimate?

-The genuinely free route today is ECO4, which installs panels at no cost to eligible lower-income households.
-Some cold callers and online adverts misuse the term "free solar" to describe commercial arrangements — such as leases or PPAs — where you do not own the panels and the financial benefits go to the installing company.
+The genuinely free route today is ECO4 — but it is narrow.
+Under ECO4, solar PV is fundable only as a heating measure, so it is limited to eligible lower-income households whose home has electric heating, storage heaters or a heat pump (not mains gas).
+It is not widely available to typical households.
+Separately, some cold callers and online adverts misuse the term "free solar" to describe commercial arrangements — such as leases or PPAs — where you do not own the panels and the financial benefits go to the installing company.
 Always confirm in writing whether you will own the panels before agreeing to any installation.

 What happened to rent-a-roof schemes?

 Rent-a-roof schemes were funded by the old Feed-in Tariff (FIT), which paid companies for every kWh generated.
-When the FIT closed to new applicants in January 2020, the financial model collapsed.
-New rent-a-roof schemes have not emerged since because there is no equivalent generation payment for new installations under SEG.
+The FIT closed to new applicants on 1 April 2019 (with limited grace periods for already-accredited systems running into 2020), and the financial model collapsed.
+New rent-a-roof schemes have not emerged since because there is no equivalent generation payment for new installations under the Smart Export Guarantee.

 Can I claim SEG if I have leased solar panels?